 12. Atlantis Shoes ($300K/year)

-Tom Guo (from Sydney, New South Wales, Australia) started Atlantis Shoes over 5 years ago.
+Tom Guo (from Sydney, New South Wales, Australia) started Atlantis Shoes almost 6 years ago.

 My name is Tom Guo and I launched Atlantis Shoes, an ethically-made footwear brand inspired by the slow fashion movement and Australian coastal lifestyle.